 I. What is ransomware?

 II.
-Vulnerabilities and negative impact of an email phishing attack
+Vulnerabilities and negative impact of a ransomware attack

 III.
 Practices and tips to consider